robsalomone/robsalomone.github.io/_pages/dpm.md

 > “My favourite speaker was Robert Salomone.
 Rob presented his take on deep latent variable models.
 He was masterful in linking together concepts between topics in his course"

-> "“Rob Salomone, what a mix of maths, teaching, jokes, energy and attitude.”
+> “Rob Salomone, what a mix of maths, teaching, jokes, energy and attitude.”

 > “Dr Robert Salomone is my favourite speaker because of his passionate, enthusiastic and encouraging teaching styles.
 I have never touched deep learning models before and which has been considered as one of top-trended but extremely difficult machine learning topics.
 His talks make lectures very interesting and easy to follow for someone like one.
 Really high quality!”